 The casino had several years of continual revenue growth as a result of an expansion in FY 2015-16.
-However, with the COVID-19 pandemic, the casino was mandated to shut down for several months during FY 2020-21, resulting in a significant loss of revenue to the casino and, consequently, the City.
-Following is a summary which shows each month's license fee revenue compared to the prior year, which had pandemic-related shutdowns of nearly 3 months.
+However, as a result of the COVID-19 pandemic, the casino was mandated to shut down for several months during FY 2019-20 and 2020-21, resulting in a significant loss of revenue to the casino and, consequently, the City.
+The Casino has been open during all of FY 2021-22, and revenues have greatly improved over the prior two years; however, the monthly revenue is still slightly lower than in pre-pandemic years.
+Following is a summary which shows each month's license fee revenue compared to the prior year, which had pandemic-related shutdowns of several months.